JemmyKuria/Vaccine_Project/README.md

 The Gradient Boosting model was deployed as an interactive web application using Streamlit, **[VaxTrend Web App](https://vaxtrend.streamlit.app/)**.
 The application enables public health officials and campaign managers to upload survey data, predict vaccination likelihood for H1N1 and seasonal flu vaccines, and receive tailored recommendations for targeted outreach.
 The deployment leverages a pre-trained Random Forest model (multi_tuned_rf.pkl) and a robust pipeline for data preprocessing and prediction.
 Deployment Components

-Streamlit App (Home.py):
+### Streamlit App (Home.py):

 Interface: Provides a user-friendly interface with sections for uploading CSV files, viewing data previews, generating predictions, visualizing results (e.g., pie charts for vaccination likelihood), and accessing recommendations.
 Functionality:

-Users upload a CSV file containing survey data (e.g., demographic and behavioral features like h1n1_concern, age_group).
+Users upload a CSV file containing survey data (e.g. demographic and behavioural features like h1n1_concern, age_group).
 The app preprocesses the data using the preprocess function from pipeline.py, predicts vaccination status using the predict function, and stores results in st.session_state.
-Visualizations display predicted acceptance rates (e.g., H1N1: 21.3% likely, Seasonal: 46.6% likely) using pie charts.
+Visualisations display predicted acceptance rates (e.g. H1N1: 21.3% likely, Seasonal: 46.6% likely) using pie charts.
 Recommendations are generated via recommendation_generator.py and displayed on a separate page (1Data_Preview.py).